ai6yr/rss2mastodon/README.md

 # rss2mastodon

-A quick python script for auto-posting an RSS feed to Mastodon.
+A quick set of python scripts for auto-posting an RSS or Atom feed to Mastodon.
 Created by AI6YR (Ben)

 ## Mastodon setup